 - Chances of Becoming a Victim: 1 in 94

-The high crime rates in Miami Beach are partly due to its large influx of visitors, which creates opportunities for criminal activity.
-Miami beach is the most dangerous neighborhood in Miami.
+The high crime rates in Miami Beach are partly due to its large influx of visitors, which creates opportunities for criminal activity, as you can see when you take a good look at the most dangerous neighborhoods in Miami.

 Efforts to improve safety include increased police patrols in tourist areas and public awareness campaigns to educate visitors about potential risks.